 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

-Grace, a woman in her mid-30s who leaves behind a husband, a house and a life in the America to return to her roots and redeem her past in the small coastal village of Paramanakeni in Tamil Nadu.
-Then there is Lucia, who suffers from Downs syndrome – the sister that Grace only recently discovered she had, and wants to care for and build a new life with.
+Grace is a woman in her mid-30s who leaves behind a husband, a house and a life in America to return to her roots and redeem her past in the small coastal village of Paramanakeni in Tamil Nadu.
+Then there is Lucia, who suffers from Downs syndrome – the sister that Grace only recently discovered she had and wants to care for and build a new life with.

-Grace’s father – an Italian man who spent many years of his life in India, and her mother – a Tamil woman from Tranquebar, and their strained marriage make fleeting appearances in the book as Grace tries to re-examine her past in search of answers.
+Grace’s father – an Italian man who spent many years of his life in India, and her mother – a Tamil woman from Tranquebar.
+Their strained marriage makes fleeting appearances in the book as Grace tries to re-examine her past in search of answers.

 The protagonist, Grace, is extremely flawed, unlovable, and cynical but you still want to hear out what she says and thinks.
 As a reader, it took me a lot of patience to get used to her constant regrets spewed generously across the book.
 Musing on her failed marriage: “I too should have clearly seen the incompatibility of our spirits.
 Blake and I, holding hands, walking along the scummy seashore.”
 About her decision to move back to India: “A stab of sadness.
 That feeling of being among people and being alone.
 Of understanding that this is not your life but it will have to do.”